Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 2. Select the ellipsis menu associated with the document you want to delete and click **Delete**.
 To delete multiple documents, select the checkboxes in front of the documents and click **Delete**.
 3. A popup displays the selected document name(s) as well as all affected references (product / Marketplace).
 Type **DELETE** in the confirmation field.
 4. Click **Delete** to validate the action.

+## Multi-languages

+If your Document can be seen on the Marketplace (either because used in a manu or in product documentation), it is possible to add their translation so that they can be viewed differently based on the Marketplace language settings.

+By default 4 languages are available : English / French / German / Brazilian Portuguese

+You will need 2 things:

+* the Document default language
+* the Document translation languages

+The feature is not yet available in the UI, but you can use the CLI or API to add the Document available languages.